[A Psalm] of David.

 “To the spoiling of my soul”: or, the desolating of my soul.
 The result of his enemies’ machinations against him was to make him a fugitive and a wanderer.
 To separate him from the friend whom he tenderly loved, from his wife, his parents, and the greater part of his acquaintances.

 David felt the hurt in his soul that had been done by these evil ones he had been loyal to.
 The evil one has never changed his ways, it is the same now.
 In many cases it seems the more you try to help someone, the more they try to do harm to you.
 We need not worry about these things.
-God will take care of it for us, just like He did for David.
+God will take care of it for us, just as He did for David.

 Psalm 35:13 “But as for me, when they were sick, my clothing [was] sackcloth: I humbled my soul with fasting; and my prayer returned into mine own bosom.”